delphian/rift-hud-counter/README.md

 - https://github.com/delphian/AOMCounter/archive/master.zip
 - https://github.com/delphian/AOMRift/archive/master.zip

+Extract the files:
-Extract the first file into the addon directory.
-Create a subdirectory inside AOMCounter named AOMRift and extract the second file into the AOMRift directory.
+- Extract the first file into the addon directory.
+- Rename the created folder to AOMCounter
+- Enter the AOMCounter folder.
+- Delete the AOMRift subfolder.
+- Extract the second file into the AOMCounter folder.
+- Rename the created subfolder to AOMRift

 Enable the addon:
 -----

-Now restart Rift, refresh the addons and enable the AOMCounter.
-You may need to restart Rift one more time.
+Now restart Rift, refresh the addons and enable the AOMCounter. __You may need to restart Rift one more time__.

 Usage
 =====